reims2/reims2-docs/src/2024_bugs_investigated.md

 ### Findings and Conclusion

-The investigation revealed that this is not a bug in the new REIMS2 system.
-The old REIMS1 system exhibits the same behavior.
+The investigation revealed that this is not a bug in REIMS2.
+REIMS1 exhibits the same behavior.

 The explanation for the behaviour in REIMS1 and REIMS2 is as follows: